jordibisbal/functional-php/documentation/CheatSheet.md

 ```

 ---
-#### Merge
+#### merge

 Merges some collections (arrays), alias to `array_merge`.

-When merging, numeric keys are not preserved and all elements are present on the output array, non-numeric keys are preserved
+When merging, numeric keys are not preserved and all elements are present on the output array, non-numeric keys are preserved,
-if repeated the rightmost one overrides the others.
+if repeated, the rightmost one overrides the others.

-The merge is not recursive.
+merge is not recursive.

 ```PHP
 function merge(array ...$arrays): array